ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/node-config-preparation.md

 2. **Parameters Configurable by the Chain Deployer**: These parameters, like `max-block-speed`, can be adjusted to alter the behavior of your chain.
 3. **Fields Not Typically Configured**: Like the HTTP section, which usually remains standard.

 In upcoming sections, we'll explain how to configure these parameters and create a Node Config for your Orbit chain.
 This configuration is essential for initializing your chain and ensuring it runs according to your specifications.
-Proper configuration leads to an optimized, stable, and secure Orbit chain, tailored to your project's requirements.
+Proper configuration leads to an optimized, stable, and secure Orbit chain tailored to your project's requirements.

 #### Node Config Generation with Orbit SDK

-Generating a Node Config JSON file for initiating your Orbit chain is a  step in the deployment process.
+Generating a Node Config JSON file to initiate your Orbit chain is a step in the deployment process.
 The Orbit SDK simplifies this task with an API named `prepareNodeConfig`.
 This API takes specific parameters for your Orbit chain and returns a JSON file that can be used as the Node Config to initiate the chain.

 Here’s an example of using the `prepareNodeConfig` API to generate the node config: